As a comic of Asian descent, I needed to know the answer.

 Notoriously racist characters Long Duck Dong (left) and I. Y. Yunioshi (right)| Photos via.
 YouTube

 Sometimes I forget that I am Korean.
-I know that seems weird since the Asian thing is such an essential part of my carefully curated brand, but I was born in Canada; it's my home.
+I know that seems weird since the Asian thing is such an essential part of my carefully curated brand, but I was born here in Canada; this is my home.
 So I always feel shaken when I'm reminded that the Canadians around me—especially the very vocal ones—don't seem to feel the same about me.

 I was on a very warm and delayed streetcar a couple of weeks ago when a white woman yelled, "I hate the Chinese!
 They are so stupid!"
-The uncreative white woman was referring to an elderly Chinese man who was standing in the doorway with a cart full of groceries with nowhere to move.
+The uncreative white woman was referring to an elderly Chinese man who was standing at the doorway with a cart full of groceries and nowhere to budge.
 As she shimmied around the man's cart, still yelling in his face, she half-heartedly lurched at him.
 He warded her off with a resounding "No, stop!" and some teen boys that I smelled behind me snickered.
 I heard one of them whisper, "Herro!"

 The mocking of my grandparents' accents seems to be an acceptable form of racial violence, whether it's in the world at large, or in comedy clubs in particular.
 I spoke to Asian American peers from around North America to find out why jeering at this part of our identity is such a low-hanging fruit, one which rarely garners any defending on a streetcar full of people, on TV, or otherwise.